 Meanwhile, microwave a raw potato 5-8 minutes until it is cooked.
-Let cool off a minute or two if it is extremely hot.
+Let cool off a couple minutes if it is extremely hot.

 Sit down and lay the rooster on his back in your lap, with his head slightly lower than the top of your knees.
 Hold him there by gently squeezing him with your thighs.

 Note: Unlike the photo, it is much better if a rooster can be cushioned in a bath towel before you lay him on your lap.